chrzaszcz/ex_doctor/README.md

 This snippet downloads, compiles and starts two modules:

-- `:tr` is the main module of [Erlang Doctor](https://github.com/chrzaszcz/erlang_doctor), which provides all the functionality.
+- [`:tr`](https://hexdocs.pm/erlang_doctor/tr.html) is the main module of [Erlang Doctor](https://hex.pm/packages/erlang_doctor), which provides all the functionality.
 - `ExDoctor` is a small Elixir module, which allows using the Erlang records defined in `tr.hrl`.

-The Erlang records are used to allow quick and easy pattern-matching, which is used very frequently in `erlang_doctor`.
+The Erlang records are used to allow quick and easy pattern-matching, which is used very frequently in ExDoctor.
 Maps are not used, because they can be a lot slower and consume more memory (this is verified by benchmarks).

 The easiest way to use it is the following: